shoomilas/joinemio/readme.md

 5. 28.05 - 06.05

-   FInishing the AI part of the
+   Finishing the AI part of the project

 ## Contributors: